 - Our pioneering work in synthetic data generation allows accurate statistical estimation of both the perception algorithm and the user's ability to analyse data.

-- Innovative training technology, based on advanced vehicle and sensor simulation, allows users to train on the use of unmanned systems under realistic scenarios without leaving the office.
+- Innovative training technology, based on advanced vehicle and sensor simulation, allows users to train on the use of uncrewed systems under realistic scenarios without leaving the office.

 Scaling to different platforms